bildepunkt/spritewerk-old/README.md

 #### Transpile

 Need the es5 version?
-Run the build script and point to the ```build``` directory instead.
+Run the transpile script and point to the ```build``` directory instead.

-    npm run build
+    npm run xpile